 - Key 1 (QU) dynamically (re)quantizes clip notes to defined note lengths.
-In this example a simple drum clip was requantized to eighth notes.
-Tip: use requantization to alter the rhythmic structure of sequences.
+In this example a simple drum clip was requantized to eighth notes. - Tip: use requantization to alter the rhythmic structure of sequences.
 E.g. if the above clip was requantized to quarter notes during playback, the audible speed of each note would halve. - Key 2 (SW) introduces swing to quantized clip notes.
 Swing is applied to every second quantized note.
 A swing setting of 50% indicates that no swing is applied and the note should stay at its quantized position.
-Swing values >50% (such as 66% in the example above) push every second quantized note forward in time up to the next quantization point, and swing values <50% push the note backwards in time.
-Tip #1: 32/33% or 66/67% swing settings enable triplet swing timing Tip #2: The swing effect sometimes changes dramatically with slight changes to BPM, try it out! - Key 3 (PR) configures note playback probabilities.
+Swing values >50% (such as 66% in the example above) push every second quantized note forward in time up to the next quantization point, and swing values <50% push the note backwards in time. - Tip #1: 32/33% or 66/67% swing settings enable triplet swing timing Tip #2: The swing effect sometimes changes dramatically with slight changes to BPM, try it out! - Key 3 (PR) introduces non-zero note-skip probabilities.
 These are visualized as a randomly blinking note-cloud.
-A note playback probability of 0% would mute all notes in the sequence.

-Tip #1: A note playback probability of a few percent below 100% can spice up otherwise static drumloops

-Tip #2: Use note playback probabilities in a live performance to "break up"/"fade out" a sequence.
-It is especially fun to use on polyphonic/chord sequences! :)

-• Key 4 (Dm) activates or deactivates clip velocity dampening.
-Configure the default velocity dampening percentage in SETUP and modify the clip dampening value by turning the DATA knob when this command is active.

-Tip: configure a footswitch to activate dampening on all tracks.
+A note-skip probability of 100% would mute all notes in the sequence. - Tip #1: A low note-skip probability of a few percent can spice up otherwise static drumloops - Tip #2: Use note-skip probabilities in a live performance to "break up"/"fade out" a sequence.
+It is especially fun to use on polyphonic/chord sequences! :) - Key 4 (Dm) activates or deactivates clip velocity dampening.
+Configure the default velocity dampening percentage in SETUP and modify the clip dampening value by turning the DATA knob when this command is active. - Tip: configure a footswitch to activate dampening on all tracks.

-9.10 CC EDIT Screen
+8.10 CC EDIT Screen